CasualGitUser/lua-class-framework/README.md

 # Class like OOP in Lua
-This library demonstrates that it is possible to have class-like definitions of classes in Lua using currying, braceless functions and a bunch of metatable magic in quite few lines of code.
+This library demonstrates that it is possible to have class-like definitions of classes in Lua using currying, braceless functions and a bunch of metatable magic.

 ## Features
 - ✅Single Inheritance